-We understand that recent months will have provided you and your loved ones with many challenges, both personally and professionally.
+We understand that recent months have involved challenges for everyone, both personally and professionally.

 Anticipating your needs and listening carefully to your aims, we are committed to providing clear, practical and effective legal advice, a responsive and highly personal service and, crucially, value for money.

-Blandy & Blandy is recommended in both of the UK’s leading guides to law firms, Chambers UK and The Legal 500 for our expertise in advising individuals and their families and in our 2020 feedback survey (to which nearly 400 clients responded), 99% of clients said that they would recommend our firm to you.
+Blandy & Blandy is proud to have once again been recommended in both of the UK’s leading guides to law firms this autumn, Chambers UK and The Legal 500, and in our 2020 client survey (to which nearly 400 individuals or businesses responded), 99% of clients said that they would recommend working with our firm.